jingwood/mjpegplayer/README.md

 # .NET MJPEG Player

-A Windows program for receiving and play the MJPEG stream.
+A Windows application for receiving and play the MJPEG stream.

 # The use case